 Request Help or Report a Problem with a Course Evaluation

 Email Crimson Service Desk for help or to report a problem with one of your course evaluations in Blue.
 Additional information for assistance with other questions is available below.

 For More Information About Course Evaluations at WSU

 - eXplorance Blue FAQ page link: Blue FAQs

 College Course Evaluation Coordinators

-- At WSU, each college determines the question sets on the feedback form for their courses, the dates it is available, and other logistics.
-Instructors should contact their department or their college coordinator with questions about when and how course feedback forms will be delivered to their students.
+- At WSU, each college determines the question sets on the feedback form for their courses, the dates the form is available, and other logistics.
+Instructors should contact their department or their college coordinator with questions on when and how course feedback forms will be delivered to their students.

-Contact firstname.lastname@example.org for all technical planning, implementation, help, training and questions about using Blue, including:
+Contact Crimson Service Desk for all technical planning, implementation, help, training, and questions on using Blue, including: